Archer30/Third-Upgrade-Mod/ResOunD/readme.txt

 Avatar: Sounds and Graphics resources.
 FirePaladin: Graphics.
 ElfbI: New Pandora Boxes.
-Hawaiing: 8th dwellings plugin author.
+Hawaiing: Eighth Monsters memory edits.
 Kongsuni: ERM scripter of some artifacts.

 Original authors of Tides of War mod which their assets were used to do this mod: